 In most cases you will have submitted your funding application at the time of the admissions process.
 The fees and funding pages provide advice on support available to students, including those who are parents, who have a disability or who experience financial difficulty during their studies.

 When budgeting you should be aware that your first few weeks of term are likely to be more expensive as you prepare and settle into life at the University.
-There is also useful information on managing your finances and opening a bank account.
+There is also useful information on managing your finances and if you are from outside the UK, see the Oxford bank guide for European and International Students with tips and guidance about how to open a bank account.

 6. Medical treatment

 Student health is primarily a college responsibility and your college will already have an arrangement with a National Health Service (NHS) doctor and nurse.
 You can choose to register with another local General Practitioner (GP) if you prefer (if they will take on new patients).
 If you are not entitled to free NHS treatment you may register with your college doctor or other private service as a private patient.

 You need to register with your college or chosen GP in Oxford as you are deemed to be a resident of the city during your studies.